Who’s behind the hard-working tech? What makes Quicket’s team tick? Why ticketing? Here's more about Quicket and the people behind it.

 What makes them tick?

-Like any family or business, the driving force behind Quicket comes from the guys in the drivers’ seats.
-So what are their passions?
+Like any family or business, the driving force behind Quicket comes from the guys actually in the drivers’ seats.
+So what drives them?

 - James Tagg: “Automation, efficiency and invention!
 Whether it’s finding the most efficient workflow or the most energy efficient way to make a cup of tea.”